Make your search faster in MS Excel using VLOOKUP

-Microsoft Excel is a spreadsheet program used to create grids of text, number and formulas specifying calculations.
+Microsoft Excel is a spreadsheet program used to create grids of text, number, and formulas specifying calculations.
 That’s extremely valuable for many businesses, which use it to record information regarding the business.
 If we have to find something specific in the vast spreadsheet which contains lots of information in it then what do we do?
-Nothing to worry because MS Excel has a special function known as VLOOKUP function.
+Nothing to worry about because MS Excel has a special function known as the VLOOKUP function.
 So, what does this function exactly do?
 This function searches for the value you specify and returns a matching value from another column.

 Want to know why is it important to get your hands on MS Excel?
 Click here

 VLOOKUP stands for “vertical lookup”.
 In Excel, this means the act of looking up data vertically across a spreadsheet, using the columns of the spreadsheet, and a unique identifier within those columns as the basis of your search.
 When you look up your data, it must be listed vertically whenever that data is located.
 The formula always searches to the right.